 Sound familiar?
 Think soft cage.
 Think Third World, Banana Republic, corruption, dictatorship, totalitarian, everything that the American experiment was never meant to be.
 This is no less where the failure to impeach Donald J. Trump and turn over a new leaf has led.
 And that failure is practically ensured by last night’s vote in the Senate.

-A hint for the peddlers of false hope: Like pornography, Twitter and Facebook are not reality, nor are they reliable means for effecting change in the world, unless preaching to the choir is your thing.
+A hint for the peddlers of false hope: Like PornHub, Twitter, Facebook and Instagram are not reality, nor are any social media a reliable means for effecting change in the world unless preaching to the choir is your thing.
 The social media are private enterprises whose objective is to gain money, regardless of the fallout.
 Google, Microsoft, Jeff Bezos and the mega-rich are not your friends, however much you may wish to emulate them.
-They are the tools of the Pentagon, Wall Street, the banks and credit card companies, and all who would enslave you in the name of power and profit.
+They are the tools of the Pentagon, Wall Street, the Charles Koch crowd, the banks and credit card companies, and all who would enslave you in the name of power and profit.

 The impeachment of Donald J. Trump is the country’s one and final opportunity to avoid what will be a most disagreeable future for both Americans and the world.
 But is there ANY hope at all?
 Well, maybe.

 First, there’s the upcoming State of the Union Address.
 Odds are that Donald J. Trump will treat this event no differently than any other of his MAGAt rallies.
 He will barnstorm to his base.
 He will spew lies and innuendo.
 He will rage against his own impeachment, throwing out ugly epithets and name-calling.
 He will use the platform to further his own re-election prospects.
 He will insult Barak Obama and degrade Hillary Clinton.
 He will demonize Joe Biden (the new Emmanuel Goldstein).
 And – God willing – this time he may even go too far.